RunestoneInteractive/HomePage/2019/07/01/midsummer.rst

 2. New dynamic architecture for more dynamic features in the future.
 In addition, the new dynamic architecture changes how we check that login/logout is handled.
 This should help with making sure that students are always in the course they should be in, rather than some random course they found with a Google search.

+3. http://interactivepython.org is gone.
+Well its not really gone, it has a permanent redirect to https://runestone.academy.
+None of the old classes on interactivepython.org made the move.
+Registrations have been disabled for a year.
+This move has been coming for two years, so hopefully it doesn't surprise anyone.

+4. Both RunestoneComponents and RunestoneServer are running Python3.
+We had to keep Python2.7 a lot longer than I would have liked due to the web2py framework, but happily web2py now fully supports Python 3.7.
+I look forward to simplifying and dropping support for 2.7 once all this new stuff is live on academy.

 Caveats
 -------